pixavier/mqtt4snap/README.md

 WebSocket protocol (ws:// or wss://) can be specified in the broker field.
 If not specified, if the Snap *!* webpage is http:// type, then ws:// is used, and if it is https:// type then wss:// is used.

-**JSON block** helps to manage [JSON](https://www.json.org) messages.
-The standard "split" block supports JSON decodification, which can be used in conjunction with with the "item" block.
+The standard "split" block supports [JSON](https://www.json.org) decodification, which can be used in conjunction with with the "item" block.

 We can combine Snap *!* programs with a [remote joystick](https://pixavier.github.io/mqtt4snap/LateralProjects/joystick/index.html) via MQTT (in [LateralProjects](https://github.com/pixavier/mqtt4snap/tree/master/LateralProjects/joystick)).